 Don’t skip any meals

-It may sound like an odyssey to get all 3 meals or more during a busy day.
+It may sound like an odyssey to get all three meals or more during a busy day.
 But eating regularly is very important for your health and your baby’s.

 Grabbing a bite every few hours can help you take short breaks and keep your body alert and strong.